 March for Life Announces Theme for 2018: Love Saves Lives

-The March for Life organization announced Tuesday its theme for this year’s event, which President Jeanne Mancini hopes will inspire and educate pro-lifers everywhere.
+The March for Life organization announced its theme for 2018’s event, which President Jeanne Mancini hopes will inspire and educate pro-lifers everywhere.

 In an interview with The Stream, Mancini said that the theme for March for Life 2018 is “Love Saves Lives.”
-March for Life is the largest human rights demonstration in America.
+March for Life, taking place in three weeks, is the largest human rights demonstration in America.
 It brings hundreds of grassroots pro-life groups together, she added.

 One past March theme was “Adoption: A Noble Decision,” highlighting the beauty of adoption.
 Adoptions of infants in the U.S. number around 20,000 while abortions number around a million, said Mancini.
 This year’s theme highlights love as a life-saving measure.